 Habitat Restoration In Action

 Over the past two years, we’ve been working with private landowners to begin restoring the natural functions and habitats of Mayne Island’s biggest wetland.
+This restoration work is being funded in part by Environment and Climate Change Canada.
 Located on Hedgerow Farm, this lowland would have historically contained a mix of seasonally flooded marshes, shrub swamps, and ancient forests.
 Over the past 150 years, portions of the wetland have been drained, and the forest cut to create hay and pasture fields.
 High deer browse and exotic species introductions have added further pressures to the remaining natural habitat and created a barrier to recovery and growth of native plants.
 Our goals are to remove barriers to the recovery of native vegetation and ecosystem function, and to re-connect the wetland to existing upland forest habitats.
 To achieve these goals, we are loosening the soils around the edge of the wetland, temporarily reducing exotic grass cover so native plants can establish, excluding hyper-abundant deer from the restoration site, and restoring some semblance of past water flow by restricting the main outflow ditch in a controlled way.
 It will take centuries before the full spectrum of habitats associated with old-growth forest and mature wetland are restored to the site.
 The actions we’re taking now will allow for natural succession and re-establishment of ecological services to occur over time.

 Below are a series of photographs that will guide you through our progress to date.
 Contact us to learn more about our restoration projects or if you would like advice on restoring natural habitats on your property.